GeoDoo/post-your-standup/README.md

 ### Issues

-Please create an issue if you have any problems using the app or want to ask a question about development or feature etc.
+Please create an issue if you have any problems using the app or want to ask a question about development or a request for a feature etc.

 ---